http4k/http4k/src/docs/blog/retrospective_v3/index.md

 title: http4k blog: A retrospective on http4k v3
-description: An overview of the Kotlin "Server as a Function" library, http4k
+description: In preparation for the upcoming release of v4, the http4k team thought we'd do a bit of a retrospective about all the things that have gone in the >260 releases of v3

 #  A retrospective on http4k v3.